oddy-boop/Edusync-git/README.md

     *   **Password:** Your Resend API key (the one starting with `re_...`)
     *   **Sender Email:** The email address you set for `EMAIL_FROM_ADDRESS` in your `.env` file.
 This must be a verified domain in Resend.
 5. Click **"Save"**.
 Supabase will send a confirmation email.
 Click the link in that email to activate the custom SMTP settings.

+### **Step 5: IMPORTANT - Configure CORS (To Fix "Failed to fetch" Errors)**

+The most common reason for the "Failed to fetch" error on a deployed site is a Cross-Origin Resource Sharing (CORS) issue.
+By default, your Supabase project will only accept requests from its own URL.
+You must explicitly allow your application's URL.

+1. Go to your **Supabase Dashboard**.
+2. Navigate to **Project Settings > API**.
+3. Find the **"CORS Configuration"** section.
+4. In the "Additional allowed origins (CORS)" box, add the URL of your application.
+    *   For **local development**, add: `http://localhost:3000`
+    *   For your **production site** on Vercel, add its full URL: `https://your-edusync-app.vercel.app`
+5.  **Save** the settings.
+You must do this for both your local development and your deployed application to work correctly.

 ---